pbreheny/deepn/README.md

-# deepn
+# Dynamic Enrichment for Evaluation of Protein Networks

-Dynamic Enrichment for Evaluation of Protein Networks
+This is the accompanying `R` package for the [DEEPN](https://github.com/emptyewer/DEEPN) project.